Aljazeera Publishing

 Aljazeera Publishing was formed in 1992 in London to produce content for expatriate Persian Gulf (i.e. those from the region known as Aljazeera) residents living in the United Kingdom.
-Aljazeera Publishing was disbanded in April 2011 after the sale of its main assets to regional media organizations including Al Jazeera Media Network, Noor Media and MBC.
+The publishing was disbanded in April 2011 after the sale of its main assets to regional media organizations including Al Jazeera Media Network, Noor Media and MBC.

 Despite the similarity in names, Aljazeera Publishing has no relations nor affiliation with the Qatari state media conglomerate Al Jazeera Media Network.

 Al Jazeera Magazine

 Aljazeera Publishing first published a monthly magazine in 1992 called Al Jazeera Al Arabia.
 From its start to 1993 the magazine was published by Shiite opposition groups exiled in London.
-Since then it has adopted a shortened version of the name as simply Al Jazeera Magazine as listed in Media UK.
+Since then it has adopted a shortened version of the name as simply Al Jazeera Magazine.

 The shortening of the title occurred after an external investment by a Saudi Arabian investment company.
 Al Jazeera Publishing was highly critical of the Saudi Arabian government’s human rights records and published a number of critical reports in 1993, 1994 and 1995.